The 153rd Open will take place at Royal Portrush from 13-20 July, marking the third time the Championship has been held there.

 The latest version of our Accessibility Guide for The 153rd Open can be downloaded here.

-Ticket holders who require a carer to assist them are entitled to receive one free carer ticket to the event.
-This complimentary carer ticket must be ordered at the same time as the ticket purchase via The Open Ticket Ballot.
+Ticket holders who require a carer to assist them are entitled to receive one free carer ticket to the Championship.
+This free carer ticket must be ordered at the same time as the ticket purchase via The Open Ticket Ballot.

 Tickets for The 153rd Open will be digital.
 These will be accessible through The Open Tickets App.
 More information will be made available closer to the Championship.